-I zoomed in and took only a portion of this scene, Partly because of the skinny shape of my canvas, but also because I was eyeing the tower.
+I zoomed in and took only a portion of this scene because I was eyeing the tower.
 I wanted to make it about the tower.
 Sorry, I left the ploughman out.
 I’m sure he won’t mind since he has been gone for over 100 years. 🙂 I named it “Vincent’s Old Tower,” to honor him, and it seemed to fit.
 The reddish tints in the background sky add mood.

 18″ x 11″ acrylic on canvas

 on a sturdy MightyWood Stretcher

 Towering above the pastoral countryside,

 Vincent van Gogh loved to paint everything around him.
 He did, “The Old Tower at Nuenen with a Ploughman” in 1884 . . .